MS-CC Science and Research Technology Workshop

 We will be able to reimburse reasonable mileage (within a 250-mile radius of Tuskegee University) and hotel expenses for MS-CC participants who are located more than 50 miles from the university.

-- Before the Workshop: Complete the MS-CC travel support acceptance form by October 13, 2025, which is included in the registration form process.
+- Before the Workshop: Complete the MS-CC travel support acceptance form by October 13, 2025, as part of the registration process.

 - After the Workshop: Participants will receive instructions for submitting their reimbursement requests in the post-workshop email on October 15.